pymupdf/PyMuPDF/docs/pymupdf-pro/index.rst

 - Supports text and table extraction, document conversion and more.
 - Includes the commercial version of |PyMuPDF4LLM|.

-To enquire about obtaining a commercial license, then `use this contact page <https://artifex.com/contact/>`_.
+To enquire about obtaining a commercial license, then `use this contact page <https://artifex.com/contact/?utm_source=rtd-pymupdf&utm_medium=referral&utm_content=page-link&utm_campaign=docs>`_.

+Trial license keys are available for evaluation purposes.
+Please `fill out the form on this page <https://pymupdf.pro/try-pro/?utm_source=rtd-pymupdf&utm_medium=rtd&utm_content=cta-button-pymupdf-pro-page&utm_campaign=docs>`_ to obtain a trial key.

 .. note::